 Stuffed delicata squash is simply roasted to sweeten and caramelize and then stuffed with a delicious mixture of seasonal fall ingredients like ground pork, cranberries, apples, leeks and fennel.
 It’s an easy meal packed with flavor and impressive enough for a special occasion.

-When I’m not just simply roasting buttercup squash and eating it that way, stuffing it full of deliciousness is my next go-to for easy fall dinners.
+When I’m not just simply roasting buttercup squash and eating it that way, stuffing winter squash full of deliciousness is my next go-to for easy fall dinners.

 And this recipe for stuffed delicata squash is definitely stuffed full of deliciousness.

 With fall-centric ingredients like cranberries, apples, fennel and leeks rounding out some ground pork (or Italian sausage), these roasted delicata boats are the perfect balance of savory and sweet.

 One of the reasons I love stuffing delicata squash is its edible skin.

 Unlike stuffing spaghetti or butternut, there’s no need to dig the flesh out from the skin, you can just cut it up and enjoy each forkful!